-Many datacenter transactions arrive at servers in an order that trivially satisfies their real-time order relationship.
-That is, if a transaction is issued in real-time after another one was committed, then the later transaction must arrive at the servers after the other arrived.
+In addition, many datacenter transactions arrive at servers in an order that trivially satisfies their real-time order requirement.
+That is, a transaction arrives at all participant servers after all previously committed transactions.

-Because many transactions do not interleave and their arrival order satisfies the real-time order constraints, intuitively, simply executing their requests in the order servers receive them (i.e., treating them as if non-transactional simple operations) would naturally satisfy strict serializability.
+Because many transactions do not interleave and their arrival order satisfies the real-time order constraints, intuitively, simply executing their requests in the order servers receive them (i.e., treating them as if they were non-transactional simple operations) will naturally satisfy strict serializability.
 We call these transactions \textit{naturally consistent}.

-Natural consistency unleashes opportunities for low-cost, strictly serializable concurrency control, because, \textit{ideally}, naturally consistent transactions could be safely executed without any concurrency control, incurring zero costs.
+Ideally, naturally consistent transactions can be safely executed without any concurrency control, incurring zero costs.
 However, existing techniques pay unnecessary overheads.
-For instance, dOCC still requires extra rounds of messages for validation, d2PL still acquires locks, and TR still blocks transactions for the exchange of ordering information, even if validation always succeeds, locks are always available, and nothing needs to be reordered.
-Therefore, this paper strives to make naturally consistent transactions, which are prevalent in datacenter workloads, as cheap as possible.
+For instance, dOCC still requires extra rounds of messages for validation, d2PL still acquires locks, and TR still blocks transactions to exchange ordering information, even if validation always succeeds, locks are always available, and nothing needs to be reordered.
+Therefore, this paper strives to make naturally consistent transactions as cheap as possible.

-In this paper, we present \sysname{} (\sstx{}), a new concurrency control technique that guarantees strict serializability and ensures minimal costs---i.e., one-round latency, lock-free, and non-blocking execution---in the best (and common) case. \sstx{}'s design insight is to execute naturally consistent transactions in the order they arrive as if they were non-transactional operations while guaranteeing correctness without interfering with transaction execution.
+In this paper, we present \sysname{} (\sstx{}), a new concurrency control technique that guarantees strict serializability and ensures minimal costs---i.e., one-round latency, lock-free, and non-blocking execution---in the common case. \sstx{}'s design insight is to execute naturally consistent transactions in the order they arrive, as if they were non-transactional operations, while guaranteeing correctness without interfering with transaction execution.